 For cash ISAs, you can only invest with one provider in any one tax year, but can have many different providers if you have held them over a number of years.

 You can hold a cash ISA, or a stocks and shares ISA (one that is invested in stocks and shares traded on the Stock Exchange).
-You can only invest £15,240 in total in a tax year between the two types of ISA.
+You can only invest £20,000 in total in the tax year 2018/2019 between the two types of ISA.

 You can transfer your cash ISA to another ISA manager, either into another cash ISA or into a stocks and shares ISA.